 First up, this exfoliating mask uses airless technology packaging to keep the formula airtight for optimum efficacy.
 Clever!
 Second, it uses water-activated vitamin C granules that activate once you start massaging the product into your skin using damp fingertips to slough away dead, dull skin cells.

-If you find the sheer amount of skincare options on the market overwhelming then get to know Tandem—they're a new skincare brand with a handful of hardworking formulas to simplify your routine.
+If you find the sheer number of skincare options on the market overwhelming, then get to know Tandem.
+It's a new skincare brand with a handful of hardworking formulas to simplify your routine.
 This powerful vitamin C booster contains that stable form of the good stuff—ascorbyl tetraisopalmitate—combined with olive squalane and vitamin E to brighten, smooth and soften your skin.